Automattic/jetpack/readme.txt

 * Blocks: update icon color for all blocks provided by Jetpack.
 * Custom CSS: add support for the `clip-path` property.
+* Custom CSS: add rebeccapurple color to the list of colors that can be processed by the SCSS and LESS preprocessors.
 * Dashboard: clarify Backup & Scan settings and alerts.
 * Dashboard: improve the reconnecting process for site owners willing to disconnect and then reconnect Jetpack to WordPress.com.
 * Embeds: update song.link oEmbed to support more formats.